hey-amo/hey-amo/README.md

 ## Hi there, I'm Amo.

-> **I'm currently looking for work as a junior swift developer (Career returner)**
+> **I'm currently looking for work as a junior swift developer (Career returner)** <
+>
+> I'm interested in junior iOS swift developer roles at agencies, or startups.

 I work on projects in Swift and SwiftUI.

 ### Currently working on

+- Shipping Merchants (Swift) -
+- Merchants (Swift) - An implementation of a Reiner Knizia's game "Merchants" both in Swift and Javascript

+### Completed

 - Swift.cv - A collection of standalone Swift demo projects for recruiters, employers, startups
-- Merchants (Swift and JavaScript) - An implementation of a Reiner Knizia's game "Merchants" both in Swift and Javascript

-### Completed

 - PHPSamples - A collection of PHP demos undertaken on a 2025 `PHP Foundations` skills bootcamp
 - SkillsBootcamp-GC - A repo collecting work undertaken on the `Full Stack development` skills bootcamp